 2 Step Process

-We are overwrought with excitement about our new on-line registration.
 STEP 1: Fill out this form, and be sure to enter the corresponding activity number listed at the end of the program/trip description.
 The number looks like this: #4001.
 Once you hit submit on the first form, you'll be taken to a second screen.
 STEP 2: Select programs to add to your shopping cart.
 Once payment is submitted, your registration will be complete. *This is a new system, so please bear with us as we work out unknown kinks.
 We hope you enjoy this new convenient feature!

 Maps of Gypsy Hill Park and Montgomery Hall Park!